“Stand up to your obstacles and do something about them. You will find that they haven’t half the strength that you think that they have.”

 If there is one quote that I tend to live my life by it is the above quote.
 I’m not sure of its origin as I saw it on a car, as a bumper sticker.
 I always try to learn something new every day, whether it be in my working life or otherwise.
 I know that this is the reason that I gravitate to non-fiction versus fiction.
 I don’t learn anything new by reading fiction.
 You cannot go wrong by learning something new.
 As an older worker, I am always concerned that a younger worker could be brought in to take my place.
 OK, I may be slightly paranoid, but I’ve seen it over and over again.
 They say they are having a layoff, but miraculously the position is supposedly abolished and then a young buck is hired who just happens to have the same job duties.
 How surprising is that?
 Being complacent in your job is dangerous.
 Open yourself up to the bleeding edge technologies.
 Immerse yourself in skills you do not yet know.
 Never graduate!

 Inspiration can come from many sources.
 It’s up to you to use those words to make the positive changes that can benefit your life.

 Popular search terms for this article:

-motivational quotes for work, inspirational quotes about work, inspirational quotes for work, inspirational work quotes, work inspirational quotes, positive quotes for work, quotes about work, motivational quotes for the workplace, positive quotes about work, quotes on work
+motivational quotes for work, inspirational quotes for work, inspirational quotes about work, inspirational work quotes, work inspirational quotes, positive quotes for work, quotes about work, motivational quotes for the workplace, positive quotes about work, quotes on work